royendgel/django-quickbooks/readme.md

 ### Do database migration
 `python manage.py migrate`

 ### Run the initial python file to kick start trying otherwise not.
+(Use only in clean installation!!)
+### It will wipe all your models.
 `python initialize.py`

 ### Start the server